May Grinds: Leaving Certificate 2020

 2. The A and B questions – skills needed for different question formats.

-3. King Lear as the Single Text.
+3. Macbeth as the Single Text.
 Themes, character questions, sample answers.

 4. Notes on a selection of poems from all 8 poets handed out.
 Themes and poetic styles.